 Do you have to be a humanist to have a non-religious funeral ceremony?

-No. Your loved one might have described themselves as ‘humanist’, but in fact non-religious funeral ceremonies and memorial services are for anyone who lived their lives without religion.
+No. Your loved one might have described themselves as ‘humanist’ or requested a humanist memorial service, but in fact non-religious funeral ceremonies and memorial services are for anyone who lived their lives without religion.
 The deceased might not have believed in God, and could therefore feel that a religious service would be inappropriate.
 In addition, you might feel that a non-religious ceremony more accurately reflects the outlook of the person.

 In addition, people of all faiths are welcome at a non-religious funeral ceremony.
 The emphasis is on celebrating a person’s life, and the celebrant will always ensure that everyone present feels comfortable.

-Funeral Choice helps bereaved families find, compare and contact the right funeral director.
+Funeral Choice helps bereaved families find and contact the right funeral director and compare humanist funeral costs.
+Click here and enter your postcode to start your search.
 Click here and enter your postcode to start your search